justanotherdot/justanotherdot/site/posts/a_love_letter_to_feedback_loops.md

 tags: [productivity]
 ---

-Feedback loops are everywhere and they're awesome.
+Feedback loops are everywhere and they're **awesome**.
 Almost every self-help or productivity-oriented book has some variant of a feedback loop.
 In essence, whenever there is some system with inputs, outputs, and some readjustment based on the outputs of the system, that's a feedback loop.
 The analysis of the output